atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-warehouse-maintenance.md

 Do we only need to add the data to an existing table or should we add to a view or create a whole new view?
 Let’s review what reasons we would do each:

-Only Table
+Existing Table

-* The new metric can be understood and queries easily without complex joins or being aggregated
+* The new metric can be understood and queried easily without complex joins or being aggregated.

 Existing View*

-* A view that exists that is relevant to the new metric
+* A view that exists that is relevant to the new metric.
-* The view that is relevant is aggregated in a way that fits how this data should be aggregated
+* That view is aggregated in a way that fits this data and its dependent metrics.
-* Complex join paths would make it difficult for people to query the new data accurately without the view
+* Complex join paths would make it difficult for people to query the new data accurately without the view.

 New View*

-* No view that exists that is relevant to the new metric
+* No view that exists that is relevant to the new metric.
-* No view that is relevant is aggregated in a way that fits how this metric should be aggregated without the view
+* No view that is relevant is aggregated in a way that fits how this metric should be aggregated without the view.
-* Complex join paths would make it difficult for people to query the new metric accurately
+* Complex join paths would make it difficult for people to query the new metric accurately.

 \*Typically it will be added to an existing table as well but it will be queried from the View